 The diagnostic medical sonography program consists of didactic instruction beginning in September of each year.
 Students who successfully complete the program are awarded a bachelor of science degree in medical imaging with a concentration in diagnostic medical sonography from Regis College and are then eligible to sit for the national examinations offered by the American Registry for Diagnostic Medical Sonography.

 The diagnostic medical sonography program will prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 Graduates will have a thorough understanding of sonography including physics and instrumentation, bio-effects, patient care, and standard examination protocol.
 Graduates will have demonstrated academic and clinical competencies to be eligible for the national certification exams.
+Program Outcomes.

 The diagnostic medical sonography program at Regis College is a bachelor’s degree program with a strong liberal arts foundation.
 A bachelor’s degree in medical sonography prepares students for a wide range of employment opportunities immediately upon graduation.